-5. The document should be saved with file names that include the name of the medal AND the name of the student.
+5. The document must be saved with file names that include the name of the medal FOLLOWED by the name of the student.
 Ex: Concordia_Medal_Jane_Doe.pdf

 Reference letters must be sent directly from the referrer.
 If internal,please use your Concordia email.
 The sender must include the student's name in their email to firstname.lastname@example.org

 Note: Failure to submit the required documents (see each nomination form for details) as well as failure to submit the nomination in the above requested format will result in an automatic disqualification of the nomination.